 - Take a concept that you know a lot about (this can be anything from woodworking to World of Warcraft character leveling), and make sure that it’s more complicated than, say, tying your shoes (most people already know how to do this, and you want to make sure there is at least a small market for what you offer).
 Find someone who knows nothing about this subject (parents are a good target, as are siblings or significant others) and try to explain it to them quickly (I don’t mean talk fast, I mean use as few words and as little time as possible).
 The first few times, this will be difficult and your subject will likely walk away with little more knowledge than they started out with.
 Over time, however, your explanations will become more clear and you will know which parts are most important, what order they should be explained in, etc.

 - Write up an outline of how to best teach this subject and make sure you identify specific milestones.
 For example, if you are becoming a bicycling consultant, you would make riding without training wheels, riding for 30 miles unaided and in a row, and riding in a race across the state milestones.
-Be creative and make sure these milestones are clearly identifiable; if you cannot show progress, then it will be difficult to convince a client that you are not a snakeoil salesman.
+Be creative and make sure these milestones are clearly measureable; if you cannot show progress, then it will be difficult to convince a client that you are not a snake oil salesman.

 - Collect and create a packet or disc of resources that will allow your client to more easily move through the steps.
-This includes worksheets, website and book references, shorts essays or step-by-step instructions, etc. Opt for many small components over really intense long ones (unless what you are teaching includes long, complex processes, like repairing a space shuttle), and if you can put together in a logical order like a workbook, you’re ahead of the game.
+This includes worksheets, website and book references, short essays or step-by-step instructions, etc. Opt for many small components over really intense long ones (unless what you are teaching includes long, complex processes, like repairing a space shuttle), and if you can put it together in a logical order like a workbook, you’re ahead of the game.
 Bulleted lists are also a good idea, as they are easy to follow and provide quick bursts of information without overwhelming the client.

 - Attain more knowledge.
 I know, I know, above I said you don’t need to know more than everyone in the world to consult on a particular subject.
 But you know what?
 The more you know, the more value you will be able to give to a client.
 Do you research, stay up to date in your field (this matters more when you’re, say, social media consulting, but not so much when you’re teaching clients to use a cotton gin).
 It’s a good idea to have a website where you can stockpile your information and send people interested in your services.
 Blog!
 Even if you aren’t a very good writer, this can drastically increase your SEO, and nothing helps bolster your status as an expert like being able to write intelligently about a particular subject.
 Giving a little something away free and providing value for a lot of people will allow you to more easily package and sell more advanced knowledge to a smaller group of specific people.